 The collocates can be ordered either by frequency, frequency on the left or right of the search term, or the start or end of the word.
-They can also be ordered by the value of a statistical measure between the search term and the collocate.
-The value measures how 'related' the search term and the collocate are.
-Current possible statistical measures are listed below.
+They can also be ordered by the mutual information (MI) value between the search term and the collocate.
+The mutual information value measures how 'related' the search term and the collocate are.
 All list orderings can also be inverted.
 Also, a user can select the span of words to the left and right of the search term in which to find collocates, and the minimum frequency of collocates displayed.
 If only a one-word span is required, for example, to see which words appear directly on the right of the search term, check the "Same" box, to keep the minimum and maximum span size the same.